OpenEnergyPlatform/academy/docs/courses/03_download.md

 Learn to find and download [data](https://openenergy-platform.org/dataedit/schemas) on the OEP.

+You can provide feedback to this course on github: https://github.com/OpenEnergyPlatform/academy/issues/165

 ## For whom is this training and what can you learn?

 :oep-icon-info: **This course is aimed at researchers, policy makers and any interested person, who**